dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

 ![Todo Services](img/todo_services.png)

-- Click on the Spring Boot one and then on the right corner "View Traces"
+- Click on the TodoController service and then on the right corner "View Traces"

 ![Todo Services](img/todo_services_traces.png)